 This means that on the due date of payment, money is automatically deducted from the account that receives your salary.
 This set up helps to avoid late or missed payments which can result in more charges.

 However, if there are likely to be insufficient funds in your account around the time the debit order is scheduled, it is important to contact the lender ahead of time and negotiate a different payment date.
 This may lower penalty fees and avoid negative judgements on your credit report.

-What do you need to apply for short term and payday loans?
+What do I need to apply for a payday loan?

 - An employed or self-employed status.

 - You need a South African bank account where your salary or income is deposited.